phoddie/node-red-mcu/readme.md

 There are a few details to be aware of:

 - The BLE In node payload is an `ArrayBuffer` rather than a Node `Buffer`.
-As a result, downstream nodes may need to be written slightly different than in the examples.
-An easy workaround that operates on both Node-RED desktop and MCU Edition is to wrap `msg.payload` in a `Buffer` so that `var buffer = msg.payload;` becomes `var buffer = new Buffer(msg.payload);`.
+As a result, downstream nodes may need to be written a bit differently than in the examples.
+An easy workaround that works on both Node-RED desktop and Node-RED MCU Edition is to wrap `msg.payload` in a `Buffer` so that `var buffer = msg.payload;` becomes `var buffer = new Buffer(msg.payload);`.
 - The `name` and `type` fields for services and characteristics are unavailable.
 - Handling of service `1800` (Generic Access) is inconsistent across platforms because of host restrictions.
 Don't be surprised by failures accessing characteristics of this service.